 Due to COVID-19 closures, health, and economic impacts, the City of Beaverton has allocated funds for rent & utility assistance for low income tenants impacted by COVID-19.
 More details about rent assistance options and additional resources.
-The state of Oregon has also issued a moratorium on evictions through September 30, 2020.
-This moratorium prevents no cause evictions and evictions issued based on late rent.
+The state of Oregon has also issued a moratorium on evictions through December 30, 2020.
+This moratorium prevents no cause evictions (with exceptions for selling property, or landlord/family member moving into unit) and evictions issued based on late rent.
 During this time, it is unlawful for landlords to award late rent penalties as well.
-Starting on October 1, 2020 tenants will have six months to pay back any rent owed from March-September 2020.
+Starting on January 1, 2021 tenants will have six months to pay back any rent owed from March-December 2020, and must pay rent on time from January 2021 on unless they work out an arrangement with their landlord.
 Please check back regularly for additional updates on COVID-19 related relief for Beaverton residents.

 Frequently Asked Questions About Commercial Leases in response to COVID-19.

 What does the moratorium on evictions mean?

 The bullets below are courtesy of Legal Aid Services of Oregon and the Oregon Law Center that have been modified for clarity.